This banana chocolate chip smoothie tastes like a decadent milkshake, but it doesn’t use any ice cream.

 You may also add a scoop of vanilla protein powder, whey powder or powdered skim milk.

-- Turn it into a chocolate (nice cream) milkshake
+- Turn it into a double chocolate (nice cream) milkshake

 You could also add some unsweetened cocoa powder or even chocolate milk powder if you want a more intense chocolate flavor.